mukarramishaq/use-stepwise-execution/README.md

 # React useStepwiseExecution Hook

-This react hook will give you the funtionality to perform a long and complex logic or multiple interlinked logics through multiple simple steps and will give you full control over each step so you can build more sophisticated functionality around it.
+This react hook will give you the funtionality to perform a long and complex logic or multiple linked logics through multiple simple steps and will give you full control over each step so you can build more sophisticated functionality around it.

 ## Installation